keboola/connection-docs/storage/byodb/external-buckets/index.md

 be registered simultaneously with multiple projects in Keboola.

 ## Creating an External Dataset
 An external dataset can be registered in the Storage of a project.
-Navigate to **Storage > Register External Dataset**.
+Go to **Storage > Register External Dataset**.
 The dialog will differ based on the backend you are using.

 ### Snowflake